1. Transferable Skills: What Are They & Examples for 2024

 Their versatility means they can be used for any industry and they’re particularly useful for candidates looking to make a career change or targeting entry-level positions.

 But that said, transferable skills are essential to nurture no matter where you are in your career.
-Even if you’re not looking for a new job now, chances are you will be in future.
+Even if you’re not looking for a new job now, chances are you will be in the future.

 In this guide, you’ll learn what transferable skills are and how to include them in your CV.
 You'll also see some great transferable skills examples.
 And by the time you’re done, you’ll be able to transfer your talents with confidence.